rgyoung6/DBTCShinyTutorial/README.md

 **TotalTable**

 The total table provides the same format as the paired [ASV](https://en.wikipedia.org/wiki/Amplicon_sequence_variant) and [Fasta](https://en.wikipedia.org/wiki/FASTA_format) main output files.
 However, all of the data are combined and retained in this output file.
-Resluts in this file could include Merged, Forward, Reverse, and ChimRemoved qualifiers in the Results column.
+Results in this file could include Merged, Forward, Reverse, and ChimRemoved qualifiers in the Results column.
 The Merged, Forward, and Reverse indicate from which analysis the reads were obtained.
 The ChimRemoved identifier indicates that the dada analysis did not place the associated read in the paired ASV-fasta files as they were assessed as a [chimera](https://en.wikipedia.org/wiki/Chimera_(molecular_biology)) sequencing error.

+INCLUDE AN IMAGE OF THE TOTAL TABLE HERE

 ## Next Step Data Files